 Free Patent Drawing Software

 6. GIMP Image Manipulation Program

-GIMP – GNU Image Manipulation Program (Windows, Mac, Linux) is a free and open source image editor.
+GIMP – GNU Image Manipulation Program (Windows, Mac, Linux) is a free and open-source image editor.
 If the basic program doesn’t provide what you need there are plenty of ways in which you can add to it with 3rd party plugins.
-There are on-line tutorials for the beginner.
+There are online tutorials for beginners.

 FreeCAD (Windows, Mac, Linux) is a parametric 3D modeler.
 Designs can be constructed, shared and amended with ease.
 It can handle files in many formats including STEP, IGES, STL and DAE.
 The software is highly customizable and scriptable and supports many CAD formats.
 You can go back and forth from 2D to 3D.
 Some users have found it tricky to use at first.

 Inkscape (Windows, Mac, Linux) is a free tool that is both flexible and powerful.
 It can be used for object creation, object manipulation and fill and stroke.
 It has an impressive array of transformations including moving, scaling and rotating which can be used interactively or by entering exact numeric values.

 LibreOffice (Windows, Mac, Linux) is free to download office suite with a word processor, a spreadsheet, and a drawing function which is called Draw.
 Drawn enables the user to produce complex and detailed drawings and diagrams.
 It is very suitable for producing technical drawings as it allows the user to manipulate graphical objects and to group them and crop them.